-The following are colleagues who frequently collaborate with Toby Hemenway on educational and other projects:
+The following are colleagues who frequently collaborated with Toby Hemenway on educational and other projects:

 Larry Santoyo is the director of Earthflow Design Works and an ecological designer, land use planner and business consultant.
 He is among the most experienced Permaculture designers and educators in the US and has taught environmental design at colleges and universities nationwide including UC Berkeley and California State PolyTechnic University.
 For over twenty years, L. Santoyo has assisted private individuals in the design and construction of “Home Ecosystems” and has assisted companies in developing industrial ecologies and sustainable business practices.
 He is also Vice President of the Permaculture Institute (USA), and Co-director of The Terra Foundation.